kvikee

 Amazon loses key Lost Ark devs while modders work miracles in Baldur's Gate 3.
 Nvidia defends DLSS 5 as a solo dev cries over earnings.
 These aren't isolated incidents – they're symptoms of deeper industry shifts.

-Trust Is the New Currency (and It's Plummeting)
+Trust Is the New Currency (and It's Crashing)

-The community's reaction was instant and emotional.
-It's a direct response to industry-wide precarity.
-When a major studio can vanish overnight, the modding community becomes a permanent, parallel ecosystem.
-Larian didn't make this mod.
-But by allowing it, they've tapped into something no corporate roadmap can replicate: pure, undiluted fan love.
+The community's reaction was immediate and emotional.
+In an industry where large studios can disappear overnight, the modding community becomes a permanent parallel ecosystem.
+Larian Studios didn't create this mod, but by allowing it they tapped into a form of fan‑driven innovation that no corporate roadmap can replicate.

 DLSS 5: The Image War